Rajnigandha is the world’s largest selling premium pan-masala brand.

 मुँह में रजनीगंधा, क़दमों में दुनिया

-Clearly, these commercials never actually market the product itself, they never directly urge the viewers to buy the product.
+These commercials never actually market the product itself, they never directly urge the viewers to buy Rajnigandha.
+But what they do is way smarter than just conventional marketing:

-Firstly, what they’re trying to do is form a positive brand image.
+- Firstly, they form a positive brand image.

-Secondly, they focus on changing the consumer’s perception of their product by portraying their offering as premium.
+- Secondly, they focus on changing the consumer’s perception of their product from just a pan masala to something very premium, very classy!

 The ideology part is a key element in their marketing campaigns, you’ll see below.